kbarber/rspec-system/README.md

     require 'rspec-system/spec_helper'

     RSpec.configure do |c|
-      c.system_setup_block = proc do
-        include RSpecSystem::Helpers
+      c.before :suite do
         # Insert some setup tasks here
         system_run('yum install -y ntp')
       end
     end

+Within this file we can fine tune the behaviour of rspec-system, but more importantly we can use the before :suite rspec hook to provide setup tasks that must occur before all your tests.

 Create the directory `spec/system` in your project, its recommended to make sure your unit tests go into `spec/unit` instead so you can isolate them easily during test time.
-Add files with the spec prefix ie. `mytests_spec.rb` and make sure they always include the line `require 'spec_helper_system'` eg.:
+Add files with the spec prefix ie. `mytests_spec.rb` and make sure they always include the line `require 'spec_helper_system'`.

+An example file would look like this:

     require 'spec_helper_system'

     describe 'basics' do
       it 'should cat /etc/resolv.conf' do
-        system_run('cat /etc/resolv.conf') do |r|
+        system_run('cat /etc/hosts') do |r|
           r.stdout.should =~ /localhost/
+          r.exit_code.should be_zero
+          r.stderr.should be_empty
         end
       end
     end